ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

 ```

-The “**contains/is/in list**” option works as follows:
+The "**contains/is/in list**" option works as follows:

 -   ***contains*** matches substrings of the concatenation (display
-    value), so that search term “1” finds “1” and “12” and “21”
+    value), so that search term "1" finds "1" and "12" and "21"
 -   ***is*** matches the entire concatenation.
-Search term “1” finds
+Search term "1" finds
-    only “1”, not “11” or “{space}1”
+    only "1", not "11" or "{space}1"
 -   ***in list*** matches entire terms, with **<span
     style="color:#993300">delimiters and spaces removed from the search
     term</span>**.
-Search terms “1, 2”, “1,2”, “1 2”, “1;2” all find
+Search terms "1, 2", "1,2", "1 2", "1;2" all find
-    exactly and only “1” and “2”.
-There is no way by which an “in list”
+    exactly and only "1" and "2".
+There is no way by which an "in list"
-    search can find other ID “1 2” or “1;2”; use one of the other
+    search can find other ID "1 2" or "1;2"; use one of the other
     options to find such values.

 The specimen bulkloader has only one field for (each of several) Other